 J. Ensure that uniformity is maintained in conducting the program across all employee levels.

 K. The chairperson position is selected by the EAP Committee members.
 Responsibilities of Chairperson:

 - prepare and circulate agenda for committee meetings;

-- keep open lines of communication with Coordinator/Counselor;
+- keep open lines of communication with the EAP Coordinator and the EAP Counselor;

 - complete work performance evaluations.